• Skip to primary navigation

 How To Make Chocolate Chip Sourdough Scones

 Sourdough scones are really easy to pull together with a few basic ingredients.
-The most important thing to remember is to use really cold butter.
+The most important thing to remember is to use really cold butter, just like if you're making these sourdough pumpkin scones.

 Here's how to make sourdough discard scones with chocolate chips.